In Part 1, we discussed three of the key lessons to master with the strong-willed or defiant child. These first three lessons covered were:

-Thus, we must turn to using consequences to set limits, and trust that those consequences will teach what needs to be taught.
+Thus, we must turn to use consequences to set limits and trust that those consequences will teach what needs to be taught.
 We know your words will not teach those limits.
 We know begging and pleading will not work.
 We know that constant threats will not work.
 We know that fighting and arguing will not work.

 For example, one simple rule might be this: when it’s time for dinner, you will stop playing, cut off the TV or video, and come to dinner.
 If you don’t come, I will come to you, turn off the TV/video/take the toy, and you will lose it for 48 hours.

 With such a simple rule and clear consequence attached, you will find the defiant child will test you.
 They will not come because you threaten this.